nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/developing.rst

 FOTA update sample
 ==================

-The :ref:`zephyr:smp_svr_sample` demonstrates how to set up your project to support FOTA updates.
+The :zephyr:code-sample:`smp-svr` demonstrates how to set up your project to support FOTA updates.

 The sample documentation is from the Zephyr project and is incompatible with the :ref:`ug_multi_image`.
 When working in the |NCS| environment, ignore the part of the sample documentation that describes the building and programming steps.
-In |NCS|, you can build and program the :ref:`zephyr:smp_svr_sample` as any other sample using the following commands:
+In |NCS|, you can build and program the :zephyr:code-sample:`smp-svr` as any other sample using the following commands:

 .. parsed-literal::
    :class: highlight